vassiliphilippov/erct-papers/_papers/16-baker-et-al-2018-scheduling-online-classes.md

     explanation: >-
       Randomization did not occur at the school level.
     met: false
-  a:
+  i:
     analysis: >-
       Relevant Quotes:

-      1) "Students’ final grades were determined by … weekly quizzes … and the final exam score."&#8203;
+      1) "The suggestion was delivered to a randomly selected group of students … by the course instructor…"&#8203;

+      2) Acknowledgements note collaboration with the instructor and internal lab.&#8203;

       Detailed Analysis:

-      Learning outcomes cover only the focal STEM course; the study does not assess other academic subjects, so it fails the all‑subject requirement.
+      The research team designed the intervention, implemented it within their own institution, and analyzed the data—no external evaluator participated.

-      Final sentence: Criterion A is not met because only one subject was tested.
+      Final sentence: Criterion I is not met; conduct was not independent of developers.
     quote: >-
-      "…weekly quizzes … and the final exam score."
+      "…delivered to a randomly selected group of students … by the course instructor…"
     explanation: >-
-      Outcomes are limited to a single STEM course, not all subjects.
+      The same team designed, implemented, and evaluated the study.
     met: false
   y:
     analysis: >-